 It’s not always about starting from scratch…

-Each of the above are key considerations when creating a brand new digital marketing plan.
+Each of the above is key considerations when creating a brand new digital marketing plan.
 But you don’t always need to come up with a completely new strategy.
 Often you might find yourself in the middle or end of a marketing plan that has already been created and approved.
 So, how could you better incorporate video in this situation?

 End of fiscal year budget allocation

 In many cases, we speak to marketing teams who have come to the end of the fiscal year with a leftover budget.
 This is an exciting position to be in because you have the opportunity to explore new channels for marketing that were not previously considered.
 In this case, video is often the most effective way to spend the excess budget.
 This is, of course, if it was not already part of the original plan.
 If it was, there are many other ways you can work video into your marketing channels.
 Those include:

 The great thing about video marketing is you can communicate almost any message you want.
 At first glance, a well-made video can seem expensive and take up a large portion of your marketing budget.
 This often presents the problem on how to convince the decision-makers that it’s worth the spend.